 Montessori Early Learning - Tingalpa is a family owned and operated long day care centre, commencing operations 16 November 2009.
-A Montessori program for children 18 months to 6 years has been introduced at the centre.
+A Montessori program for children 2-6 years has been introduced at the centre.

 Our Montessori early learning environment incorporates specific Montessori materials.
 Through discovery each child is able to learn, with the freedom to follow their own interests and abilities.